Sean and Koa

 Feel Free To Send Me Your Questions

-If you have questions about dog training, you can always email me directly, sean@thedogsway.com or you can leave a message with our call-in line for the PODCAST 1(844) 364-7929 and I may even play your call on a future podcast and answer you that way.
+If you have questions about dog training, you can always email me directly, sean@thedogsway.com and I may even play your call on a future podcast and answer you that way.
 If logistics happen to work out, and you’d like to work with me personally, you can call me for in-person lessons, a phone consultation, or to do a seminar for your group.
 There’s more information on working with me in person here.
 I look forward to hearing from you.